 New York Real Estate Salesperson Exam Overview

-Passing this exam qualifies you to work as a real estate salesperson in New York—the 4th largest state with over 19 million residents and one of the nation's most dynamic real estate markets including the NYC metro area.
+Passing this exam is one step toward working as a real estate salesperson in New York, home to over 19 million residents and the nation's largest metropolitan real estate market.

 Exam Format at a Glance